 - The completed on-line application form

-- Three letters of reference from science faculty (at least one letter must be from a research mentor or lab supervisor.
-Please note that applicants must submit letter of reference from their most recent research experiences.)
+- Three letters of reference from science faculty.
+At least one letter must be from a research mentor or lab supervisor.
+Please note that applicants must submit a letter of reference from their most recent research experience.

 - A one-page personal statement of interest and career goals